omni-us/jsonargparse/README.rst

             """
             pass

-    def myfunc( value: float, flag: bool = False):
+        def mymethod(self, value: float, flag: bool = False):
-        """Description for myfunc.
+            """Description for mymethod.

             Args:
                 value: Description for value.
                 flag: Description for flag.
             """
             pass

-Both :code:`MyClass` and :code:`myfunc` can easily be made configurable, the class initialized and the function executed as follows:
+Both :code:`MyClass` and :code:`mymethod` can easily be made configurable, the class initialized and the method executed as follows:

 .. code-block:: python

     from jsonargparse import ArgumentParser, namespace_to_dict

     parser = ArgumentParser()
-    parser.add_class_arguments(MyClass, 'myclass')
+    parser.add_class_arguments(MyClass, 'myclass.init')
-    parser.add_function_arguments(myfunc, 'myfunc')
+    parser.add_method_arguments(MyClass, 'mymethod', 'myclass.method')

     cfg = parser.parse_args()
-    myclass = MyClass(**namespace_to_dict(cfg.myclass))
+    myclass = MyClass(**namespace_to_dict(cfg.myclass.init))
-    myfunc(**namespace_to_dict(cfg.myfunc))
+    myclass.mymethod(**namespace_to_dict(cfg.myclass.method))

-The :func:`add_class_arguments` call adds to the *myclass* key the :code:`items` argument with description as in the docstring, it is set as required since it does not have a default value, and when parsed it is validated according its type hint, i.e., a dict with values ints or list of ints.
+The :func:`add_class_arguments` call adds to the *myclass.init* key the :code:`items` argument with description as in the docstring, it is set as required since it does not have a default value, and when parsed it is validated according its type hint, i.e., a dict with values ints or list of ints.
 Also since the init has the :code:`**kwargs` argument, the keyword arguments from :code:`MyBaseClass` are also added to the parser.
-Similarly the :func:`add_function_arguments` call adds to the *myfunc* key the arguments :code:`value` as a required float and :code:`flag` as an optional boolean with default value false.
+Similarly the :func:`add_method_arguments` call adds to the *myclass.method* key the arguments :code:`value` as a required float and :code:`flag` as an optional boolean with default value false.

+Some notes about the support for automatic adding of arguments are:

+- The supported type hints are: :code:`str`, :code:`bool`, :code:`int`,
+  :code:`float`, :code:`list`, :code:`dict` (only with :code:`str` keys),
+  :code:`Any`, :code:`Union`, :code:`Enum` and :code:`Optional`.
+Nested
+  types are supported as long as the child types are supported.

+- There is partial support for :code:`tuple` even though they can't be represented in json distinguishable from a list.
+Tuples are only supported without nesting and for fixed number of elements.
+Each element position can have its own type and will be validated as such.
+In command line arguments, config files and environment variables tuples are represented as a list.

+- All positional arguments must have a type, otherwise the add arguments functions raise an exception.

+- Keyword arguments are ignored if they don't have at least one type that is supported.

+- Recursive adding of arguments from base classes only considers the presence of :code:`*args` and :code:`**kwargs`.
+It does not check the code to identify if :code:`super()` is called or with which arguments.

 For all features described above to work, two optional packages are required:
 `jsonschema <https://pypi.org/project/jsonschema/>`__ to support validation of